open/close all folders

+open/close all folders**

 - The Pipo Monkeys from the Ape Escape games.
 In fact, your objective is to capture them.

 - The Biankies of Viewtiful Joe, who also resemble the Putties of Power Rangers and an homage to sentai mooks in general.

 - The Dopefish from Commander Keen is iconic enough to be the subject of many Easter Eggs from a wide variety of other games.

 - The Hoodmongers from Rayman 3: Hoodlum Havoc.
 It should be noted that there is nothing cute, adorable, or "wuvable" about them; they're basically potato sacks with large hats and shotguns.
 They're the Heartless of fairy-like creatures that have been Mind Raped, so there's a certain element of pity.
 They're also comically stupid, even more so than the Space Pirates.
 And eventually you get the ability to repair their damaged minds and restore them to what they once were.

-- Waddle Dees from the Kirby series are toddling red creatures that somewhat resemble Kirby, aside from the lack of a mouth.
+- Waddle Dee from the Kirby series are toddling red creatures that somewhat resemble Kirby, aside from the lack of a mouth.
 They are the weakest enemy in most of the games, more likely to serve as ammo for Kirby to spit at other enemies than a genuine threat and come in multiple variations wielding weapons like a spear or parasol or riding atop another enemy.
 Because they're such a basic enemy, everyone who's ever played a Kirby game is almost guaranteed to have seen one.
-Starting around Kirby Super Star and Kirby 64 The Crystal Shards, "specific" Waddle Dees started becoming characters, and now Waddle Dees (and their cycloptic counterparts, Waddle Doos) are common playable characters in a number of Kirby games.
+Starting around Kirby Super Star and Kirby 64 The Crystal Shards, "specific" Waddle Dees started becoming characters, and now Waddle Dee are just as likely to appear as allies as they are enemies in Kirby games.
 To a lesser extent, the enemies that give Kirby Copy Abilities are in essence living power-ups and some grow to become heavily associated with their copy abilities.
 The Helper system in Kirby Super Star allowed Kirby to sacrifice a copy ability to summon some of these as playable characters.

 - The Mafia goons from A Hat in Time.
 Mafia become face of game, maybe take over job for little hat girl.
 Maybe Mafia dress up as small mustache girl as well.
 Sell game as "A Mafia in Mafia."
 Everybody play!
 Maybe more profitable than fish...